kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 ## Summary

-[Horizontal Pod Autoscaler][] (HPA) automatically scales the number of pods in any resource which supports the `scale` subresource based on observed CPU utilization
+[Horizontal Pod Autoscaler][] (HPA) automatically scales the number of pods in any resource which supports the `scale` subresource based on observed CPU or memory utilization
 (or, with custom metrics support, on some other application-provided metrics) from one to many replicas.
 This proposal adds support for scaling from zero to many replicas and back to zero for object and external metrics.

 [Horizontal Pod Autoscaler]: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/